 Handbags will be checked at the entrance checkpoint.

 Backpacks must be left at the free left-luggage office on the ground floor.

 It is forbidden to touch artworks or the pieces of the collection.

-It is forbidden to take photographs using a flash.
+It is forbidden to use a flash when taking photos.

 Smoking, eating and drinking inside the building are not permitted.

 How much do the tickets to Casa Milà cost?

 Kids (0-6): free